-In this area of the garden Mr Bowles created an alpine setting inspired by his plant hunting holidays in the Pyrenees.
-In spring a mass of snowdrops and crocuses appear.
-These are followed by daffodils and camassias.
+In this area of the garden Bowles created an alpine environment inspired by his plant hunting holidays in the Pyrenees.
+From late winter and into spring a mass of snowdrops and crocuses appear, followed shortly after by daffodils and camassias.
 In summer the area is carpeted in a blue cloud of wild geraniums that grow up through the grass.

 The Rock Garden